In the course of sensuality, rebellion, and a twist in history, naked or nude paintings have always played a significant part in the history of art.

 One of the most famous paintings in the world is The Creation of Adam by Michelangelo.

-This painting is recognized as one of the few male nude paintings in the art world.
+It is one of the few male-nude paintings in the art world.

 This masterpiece decorated the ceiling of the Sistine Chapel, and it illustrates a scene from the book of Genesis.